-The Canon EOS-1D and the Leica X-U (Typ 113) are two digital cameras that were officially introduced, respectively, in September 2001 and January 2016.
+The Canon EOS-1D and the Leica X-U (Typ 113) are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2016.
 The 1D is a DSLR, while the X-U Typ 113 is a fixed lens compact.
-The cameras are based on an APS-H (1D) and an APS-C sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 16.1 MP.
+The cameras are based on an APS-H (1D) and an APS-C (X-U Typ 113) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X-U Typ 113 is considerably smaller (55 percent) than the Canon 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X-U Typ 113 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the X-U Typ 113 can take 450 images on a single charge of its BP-DC8 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.